J-H-Mojumder/python_scripts_for_yellow_page_au/README.md

 # Python script using selenium webDriver to scrape Yellow Pages of Australia.

 I have used **selenium webdriver, xlsxwriter and time** library of Python.
 I have used **geckodriver** as the driver.
-One have to add his/her geackodriver location in the below mentioned line.
+One have to add his/her geckodriver location in the below mentioned line.
 ```python
 driver = webdriver.Firefox(executable_path=r"E:\geckodriver.exe")
 ```